 war fatigue in the north

 The impression that the novel and film made on American audiences can be explained not least by the awareness that the fall of Atlanta marked the great turning point in the American Civil War.
 So far, the southern strategy had been successful.
-The blue invading armies, which were finally to bring about the decision in the spring of 1864 after three years of war, had gotten stuck in an indecisive trench warfare.
+The blue invading armies, which were finally to bring regarding the decision in the spring of 1864 following three years of war, had gotten stuck in an indecisive trench warfare.
 In the east, the Union Commander-in-Chief, Ulysses S. Grant, had led the Army of the Potomac to the Confederate capital of Richmond, but was literally wearing it out in the heat of the summer.

 In the West, Sherman wasted three armies trying to take the South’s second largest city and commercial hub.
 In the face of the ever-growing death lists and the lack of results, war fatigue in the north assumed epidemic proportions, which the peace faction of the Democratic Party wanted to use in the upcoming presidential elections.
 Their candidate, Union General George B. McClellan, promised a mild, compromise peace.
 The Republican Abraham Lincoln, who in 1861 called the secession of the 13 slave-holding southern states a rebellion and therefore mobilized the army, seemed to be at an end.